pytorch/kineto/tb_plugin/README.md

 * Kernel View

 This view shows all kernels’ time spent on GPU.
-The time is got by the kernel's end time minus its start time.
+The time is calculated by subtracting the kernel's start time from the end time.

 Note: This view does not include cudaMemcpy or cudaMemset.
 Because they are not kernels.